 - Use caution with long wet bandages that could become unwrapped, potentially creating a suffocation hazard.
 This would be of particular concern if the child wears the wet wraps to sleep.

-- Cotton clothing made for children with eczema, such as those found here can be much easier for fast wet wrapping.
-AD Rescue Wear makes excellent fully body suits and small sleeves for wet wrapping.
-While they are more expensive, people in the UK may be able to request them on prescription thus bringing the costs down substantially.
+- Cotton clothing made for children with eczema, such as these pajamas for eczema can be much easier for fast wet wrapping.
+AD Rescue Wear makes excellent full body suits, small sleeves (adult sizes too), and tops and bottoms for wet wrapping – take a look at their full line of wet wraps.